jdcantrell/kodiak/README.md

 - padding on logout button
 - fix progress bar
 - fix upload queue (seems like we just upload everything at once)
+- pass static_web_path to themes instead of just the theme path
+- move more of the skeleton html into templates and out of docutils
+- re-generate all
+- make the transition between images nicer (use image onload etc)

 Done:
+- use css to set image widths instead of height/width attrs directly (if we decide to support mobile) - conflicts with "use a translator..."
 - handle issue where image is too large because of fractional pixels
 - export theme width config values to js (for editing)
 - finish actual theme - separate from project slightly, add small py